 Resource Adequacy

 The Commission’s current Resource Adequacy construct recognizes the capacity value of load shed consistent with current resource adequacy requirements (i.e., Must Offer Obligations) but may not recognize the full value of Load Shift.
-The Working Group also considered the potential for Load Shift to make positive contributions toward raising minimum net load (which in turn reduces downward and upward ramping “flexible capacity” needs).
+The LSWG also considered the potential for Load Shift to make positive contributions toward raising minimum net load (which in turn reduces downward and upward ramping “flexible capacity” needs).
 Neither of these positive contributions would be eligible for direct resource adequacy credit under the current framework, although if such contributions are effectively reflected in load forecasts, their value would materialize.
-Given these circumstances, the Working Group considered whether changes to the current resource adequacy construct may be warranted to allow providers of Load Shift additional incentives.
+Given these circumstances, the LSWG considered whether changes to the current resource adequacy construct may be warranted to allow providers of Load Shift additional incentives.

-The Working Group proposes the following suggestion for further consideration in the resource adequacy context:
+The LSWG proposes the following suggestion for further consideration in the resource adequacy context:

 As a threshold matter, current resource adequacy rules require that any service of flexible resource adequacy must be bundled with service of system/local resource adequacy.
 A Load Shift provider cannot have a contract with an LSE to provide flexible resource adequacy without also obligating that resource to be available during a system/local peak.
 This requirement limits the demand response resources available to serve ramping needs, as some of resources may be available to serve the ramp, but not willing to commit to also serving the peak.
 Further consideration of whether the justifications for this rule outweigh the resulting negative impact on demand response resources is warranted.